Neuroinclusive Practice™

 • Coaching support

 There are no pre-requisites for attending and we assume people have had no prior training in this area.
 We start ‘from scratch’ because it is vitally important to ensure we build on solid foundations.
-(For those who have some previous experience or training this will be a useful refresher and an opportunity to add current workplace-related learning).
+(For those who have previous experience or training, this will be a useful refresher and an opportunity to add to their current workplace-related learning).

 ‘This was a fantastic course.
 I learnt a huge amount and found the course insightful and relevant, both for my role as an educator and manager.
 I am an incredibly busy person and I think this course was a very good use of my time.”